jeremiastraub/CountNet/README.md

 ## Generating ground-truth
 Before training the model the first time, the ground-truth density maps need to be created.
 These are not included in this repository as they take up disk space of around 1GB (when creating them for all four datasets).
 We provide a [script](CountNet/datasets/generate_density_maps.py) for automatic ground-truth generation.
-Run it via
+Run it via:

 ```bash
 cd CountNet/datasets